 Were entitled to or eligible for the government pension for any month between December 1977 through November 1982; and

 Meet all the requirements for entitlement that were in effect and being administered in January 1977;

 The offset does not apply to benefits payable December 1982 and later if you:

 Were entitled to or eligible for the government pension before July 1, 1983; and

 Were receiving one-half support from the retirement or disability insurance beneficiary at the time that beneficiary either became entitled to benefits, began a period of disability, or died;

-You were a Federal, State or local government employee and you were eligible for and filed an application for Social Security spouse’s benefits before April 1, 2004; or
+You were a Federal, State or local government employee and you filed an application for Social Security spouse’s benefits before April 1, 2004; and you were entitled based on that filing and your last day of government employment was under both Social Security and the pension plan (you may work your last day at any time); or

 You were a Federal, State or local government employee whose pension is based on work covered by both Social Security and the pension plan on your last day of employment and your last day at work was before July 1, 2004; or